 Water for Brewing Tea

-Good water is as important for brewing tea as the tea itself.
+Good water is as essential for brewing tea as the tea itself.
 The ideal water for brewing tea is spring water.
-Tea is delicate and can be affected by water with too high a mineral count or too high a chlorine content.
+Tea is delicate and can be affected by water with too high a mineral count or a chlorine content.

 Most municipal waters fall into this category.
 The best way around this is to use a good water filter.
 I used this simple Brita filter for years.
 A Pur filter also works well to eliminate chlorine and reduce the mineral content just fine.

-On the other hand, soft or distilled water has little to no mineral content, which can leave the brewed tea tasting flat.
+On the other hand, soft or distilled water has little to no mineral content, leaving the brewed tea tasting flat.
 Some minerals are good.

 I learned this one the hard way.
-My first co-packer for brewing MaryAnna's Tea was in upstate New York.
-They only had well water and we couldn't adjust the pH for proper bottling and had to buy hundreds of gallons of spring water to complete the production run!
+My first co-packer for producing MaryAnna's Tea was in upstate New York.
+They only had well water, and we couldn't adjust the pH for proper bottling and had to buy hundreds of gallons of spring water to complete the production run!

-Minerals are measured as Total Dissolved Solids or TDS.
+Minerals in water are measured as Total Dissolved Solids or TDS.
 The ideal TDS is 100 - 300 parts per million or PPM.
-When purchasing spring water look for a pH of 7.0 and TDS of 300 PPM.
-TDS is sometimes measured in milligrams per litre.
+When purchasing spring water, look for a pH of 7.0 and TDS of 300 PPM.
+TDS is sometimes measured in milligrams per liter.
 If that's the measurement used, below 300 mg/l is excellent.

-Green teas do better with shorter brewing times and lower water temperatures.
-Most green teas and greener oolong teas taste best when brewed at temperatures 30° - 40° F below boiling point.
+Green teas do better with shorter infusion times and lower water temperatures.
+Most green teas and greener oolong teas taste best when brewed at temperatures 30° - 40° F below boiling point (180° - 170°F).

-Water temperature that is just below boiling is ideal for black tea and oolong tea.
-Because green tea is more delicate, it requires a more delicate temperature.
+Water temperature below boiling (212°F) is ideal for black tea and oolong tea.
+Green tea is more delicate and requires a more mild temperature.

-Selecting the right water temperature for the specific tea type will bring out the desired characteristic flavors.
+Selecting the proper water temperature for the specific tea type will yield the desired characteristic flavors.

-If you want to be very precise, there are some excellent kettles with built-in thermometers for brewing tea.
-I like the Bonavita or the Cuisinart model because they both have a variable temperature and elegant design.
+If you want to be very precise, there are some excellent kettles with built-in thermometers for steeping tea.
+I like the Bonavita or the Cuisinart model because they have variable temperatures and elegant designs.

 A simple trick is to boil the water and let it sit for five minutes.
-In that amount of time, the approximate temperature will drop to the desired 180° F.
+The approximate temperature will drop to the desired 180° F in that amount of time.

-The size of the leaf helps to determine the brewing time and the amount of tea used.
+The leaf's size helps determine the brewing time, and the amount of tea used.